trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/AccountServiceLayer.md

 ## Methods
 ### `changeShippingStreet(List<Account> accounts)` → `void`

-Changes the account's Shipping Street field to a hardcoded value.
+Changes the account&apos;s Shipping Street field to a hardcoded value.
 You should do this kind of work in a before trigger, but this is a demo.
 Note: This method contains a false-positive PMD viloation around not checking FLS/CRUD before doing DML.
 This is because PMD is unaware of what the CanTheUser call right before it is doing - namely checking CRUD.

 #### Parameters
 |Param|Description|